 - Make sure your property is registered.
 Find out how to register land

-- Make sure your contact details are up-to-date.
+- Make sure your contact details are up to date.
 You can have up to three addresses which can include an email address and an address abroad.

 - Sign up for our free Property Alert service.
 We will send an email alert when there is certain activity on a monitored property.
 You can judge whether the activity is suspicious and seek further advice if you are concerned

 - If you feel your property might be at risk of fraud, you can have a restriction entered.
 This is intended to stop certain applications unless a conveyancer or solicitor confirms the application was made by you.
 There is no fee if you do not live at the property.
-Request a restriction.

 Think you may be a victim?